dbghelp/Battery-Information-on-Proxmox/README.md

 ## 🔋 Overview

-This project allows you to display real-time battery information in the **Proxmox VE Web UI** — useful for laptops, NUCs, or battery-backed systems.
+This project allows you to display real-time battery information in the **Proxmox VE Web UI** — useful for laptops or battery-backed systems.

 Tested on: **Proxmox VE 8.4.0**